limistah/aleemisiaka.com/content/posts/create-multiple-copies-of-an-object-ruby.md

 title: Creating multiple copies of objects in Ruby
 date: 2023-09-07
 tags: [Ruby, Objects, Duplicate, Software Development]
 excerpt: Duplicate an object in Ruby with dup, clone.
-Grasp the unique scenario that which each of the methods shines.
+Grasp the unique scenario in which each of the methods shines.
 ---

 Since everything is an object in Ruby having a functionality that can duplicate objects is not a bad idea.